Massmanu/Persoal-Portfolio/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `DOCUMENTAION`
+There are five page in this Single page application

+1.Home page
+2.about page
+3.Contact page
+4.resume page
+5.Portfolio page

+we can navegate to any page without redirecting to another window.

+In portfolio page i have taken th github api to display the reposity of the user(myself)

+The Dependcies i have used are

+"@babel/plugin-proposal-private-property-in-object": "^7.21.11",
+    "@emailjs/browser": "^4.3.3",
+    "@fortawesome/free-brands-svg-icons": "^6.5.2",
+    "@fortawesome/free-solid-svg-icons": "^6.5.2",
+    "@fortawesome/react-fontawesome": "^0.2.0",
+    "@testing-library/jest-dom": "^5.17.0",
+    "@testing-library/react": "^13.4.0",
+    "@testing-library/user-event": "^13.5.0",
+    "animate.css": "^4.1.1",
+    "axios": "^1.6.8",
+    "bootstrap5": "^1.1.9",
+    "date-fns": "^3.6.0",
+    "gsap-trial": "^3.12.5",
+    "loaders.css": "^0.1.2",
+    "octokit": "^3.2.0",
+    "react": "^18.2.0",
+    "react-dom": "^18.2.0",
+    "react-icons": "^5.1.0",
+    "react-leaflet": "^4.2.1",
+    "react-loaders": "^3.0.1",
+    "react-router-dom": "^6.22.3",
+    "react-scripts": "5.0.1",
+    "sass": "^1.75.0",
+    "web-vitals": "^2.1.4"

+    we can download the dependices by using the command "npm i 'dependency-name' "

+    Software Developer Portfolio Website
+Purpose
+The purpose of this application is to create a personalized and dynamic portfolio website for showcasing my coding skills, projects, experiences, and professional background as a software developer.
+The website serves as a platform to demonstrate proficiency in various technologies, communicate with potential employers or collaborators, and provide a comprehensive overview of my work.

+How to Contribute
+Contributions to the development of this portfolio website are welcome.
+To contribute, follow these steps:

+Fork the repository.
+Create a new branch for your feature or bug fix: git checkout -b feature/new-feature or git checkout -b bugfix/issue-description.
+Make your changes and commit them: git commit -m "Description of changes".
+Push to the branch: git push origin feature/new-feature.
+Submit a pull request detailing the changes made.
+Features
+Home page with a hero section and introduction.
+About page displaying personal information and a brief introduction.
+Resume page showcasing education, skills, and professional experience.
+Portfolio page dynamically fetching and displaying GitHub repositories.
+Navigation menu for easy access to different sections.
+Responsive design for seamless viewing across devices.

+Dependencies
+This project uses the following dependencies:

+React: JavaScript library for building user interfaces.
+React Router: Declarative routing for React applications.
+Axios: Promise-based HTTP client for making requests to APIs.
+To install dependencies, run npm install in the project directory.

+Application Architecture

+The application follows a single-page application (SPA) architecture, built using React.js.
+It consists of multiple components such as Header, Footer, and individual pages (Home, About, Resume, Portfolio).
+Routing between pages is handled using React Router for client-side navigation.
+Data fetching from the GitHub API is managed through utility functions in the utils directory.

+software-portfolio/
+├── public/
+├── node_modules
+├── src/
+│   ├── components/
+│   │   ├── About/
+│   │   ├── Contact/
+│   │   └── ...
+│   ├── utils/
+│   │   └── githubApi.js
+│   ├── App.js
+│   ├── index.js
+│   └── ...
+├── package.json
+└── README.md
+├── package-lock.json
+└── .prettierrc
+└── LICENSE.txt

+Reporting Issues

+If you encounter any issues or bugs while using the application, please report them by opening a new issue on the GitHub repository.
+Include detailed information about the problem, steps to reproduce it, and any relevant screenshots or error messages.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\